Pemby Trail Fest FAQs

 Remembering that this is a trail run, which takes you to remote places where your 'prepared for anything' attitude comes in handy ;)

-For the 50km Ultra Marathon and 21km half-marathon you MUST have on your person, no matter the weather:
+For the 50km Ultra Marathon you MUST have on your person, no matter the weather:

 We strongly recommend:

-- medium warmth mid layer or thermal (if weather cold)
+medium warmth mid layer or thermal (weather depending)

 Anyone who is caught running without mandatory gear will be disqualified.
 No time recorded.
 We want everyone to run safe and look after each other!